 The project also increases healthy food and meal distribution at cooking demonstrations, educational workshops, and targeted outreach events for many students who tend to purchase "cheap and prepared foods" because they do not know how to grow, shop, cook, or budget for affordable and healthy foods.
 Furthermore, many students run out of money long before the semester is over because of the high cost of food, housing, tuition, and books.
 This is often months prior to the next financial aid distribution on a campus where federal work study jobs are limited, and in a community where it is difficult to find a job at all, let alone a position that accommodates course schedules.
 While the focus of drop-in CalFresh application assistance will be to enroll eligible individuals through direct assistance, Student Assistants will also address how nutrition, access to food, and food choices are linked to chronic diseases as well as how eating nutritious food is associated with many positive outcomes.
 We have created a one-on-one health education program called C.I.Y.
 (Choose It Yourself) to address different health issues on campus.
-In these modules students will meet with a peer educator and learn about different health and wellbeing issues.
+In these modules students met with a peer educator and learned about different health and wellbeing issues.
 The modules are created by students with the guidance of medical doctors and counseling staff on campus.
-Three of the modules focus on food, nutrition, and budgeting, and will be a space where students can sign up for Calfresh benefits.
+Three of the modules focus on food, nutrition, and budgeting, and students were also provided space to sign up for Calfresh at these events.
+They have been very well received and we had over 300 students attend CIYs this year.

-We have also added a gardening class.
-This class was offered three times in the spring and taught students how to use their Calfresh benefits to start small gardens in restricted spaces.
+We continue to offer our gardening classes, and have broken ground on our on-campus garden.
+We offered 5 different gardening workshops this spring.
 We partnered with our on-campus composting program to provide free compost.
 By introducing students to how food is produced we hope to get them engaged in healthier lifestyle choices and to get the most from their benefits.